kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 scene, 1, lines 50--1].

-Synaesthesia is a condition in which stimulation of one sensory modality gives rise to a response in another modality [@marks00; cytowic96].
+Synaesthesia is a condition in which stimulation of one sensory modality gives rise to a response in another modality [@marks00; @cytowic96].
 A synaesthete may "taste" a shape for example.
-It is tempting to speculate that Tesla's awful taste when dropping paper squares onto a liquid may be symptomatic of synaesthesia.
+It is tempting to speculate that Tesla's awful taste when dropping paper squares into a liquid may be symptomatic of synaesthesia.
 It would also be interesting to explore whether his hyper-acute senses and cross-modal sensory responses influenced each other.

 Tesla's abnormal sensitivity to sounds, his single-minded absorption in what fascinated him, his solitary work habits, his inability to see through the dishonesty of some of his work associates, etc., all suggest that he might have been autistic.
 However, he had no difficulties with language and, in fact knew Göthe's _Faust_ by heart, along with several Serbian poems.
-This juxtaposition of some of the strengths found in the autistic with few of their deficiencies, has prompted some to suggest that Tesla probably suffered from high-functioning autism [@blume04] or from [Asperger's syndrome](https://en.wikipedia.org/wiki/Asperger_syndrome) [@tesla-faq; @peterson05], which is a rare condition in which the autistic child is intelligent, highly verbal, and near normal [@frith90].
+This juxtaposition of some of the strengths found in the autistic with few of their deficiencies, has prompted some to suggest that Tesla probably suffered from high-functioning autism [@blume04] or from [Asperger's syndrome](https://en.wikipedia.org/wiki/Asperger_syndrome) [@tesla-faq], which is a rare condition in which the autistic child is intelligent, highly verbal, and near normal [@frith90].
 This would explain both his extraordinary mental faculties and also a number of his mental quirks.
 The existence of ["autistic idiot savants"](https://en.wikipedia.org/wiki/Savant_syndrome) [@frith90 (pp 84--85); @savant2009] who function with super-human excellence in some areas of human endeavour but who are lacking severely in others, suggests that some compensatory mechanism---a sort of zero sum for the total mental capacity---might explain the co-existence of both their "islets of abilities" and concomitant deficits.

 ### Questions: idiosyncrasies